somhi/DECA_retro_cape_2/README.md

 * **Better do not connect/disconnect interfaces while the board is powered**
 * **Do not connect two devices simultaneously into DB9 and USB3.
 Doing so may lead to unpredictabily results and damage the FPGA board**
 * Prior to first power on it is required to solder jumpers JP2 (pins 3V3 and V) and JP7 (pin 5V and central pin).
 Read jumper selection notes below
-* To use MiSTer memory modules place jumper JP6 to power supply 3V3
+* To use MiSTer memory modules place jumper JP6 to power supply 3V3 (and better left JP5 without jumper)
 * Place jumper JP8 on desired interface (DB9 or USB3) for joystick usage.
 For USB3 jumper JP9 default is I/O.
 * For USB3 SNAC adapters **do not** use the [SNAC level shifter adapter](https://manuferhi.com/p/snac-adapter-for-mister) as voltage protection is already included in the cape.
 * For the rest of jumpers read jumper selection notes below.
 In case of doubt leave the default recommended position.